Help us to help you.....

 - Children under 18 years of age

-- Frail elderly patients
+- Frail patients

 - Patients referred for eye surgery, dentistry or oral surgery